crfroehlich/bloog/content/configuration/themes.md

 ### Using color library

-BooGi uses `color` - a JavaScript library for immutable color conversion and manipulation with support for CSS color strings.
+HikingMyDesk uses `color` - a JavaScript library for immutable color conversion and manipulation with support for CSS color strings.
 It uses it to automatically calculate values of some properties based on the default colors used.
-Thanks to it you don't need to care about each single color on the page -- BooGi will do it for you.
+Thanks to it you don't need to care about each single color on the page -- HikingMyDesk will do it for you.
 Check [this site](https://github.com/Qix-/color) for details about `color` library.

 You can use `color` library in your theme definition.
 For example: